 Read: Restoration Incomplete Recovery Manager error on Windows

-How do you fix The system cannot find the drive specified?
+How do you resolve The system cannot find the file specified?